Kosinkadink/ComfyUI-AnimateDiff-Evolved/README.md

 - Infinite animation length support using sliding context windows (introduced 9/17/23)

 # Upcoming features:
-- Prompt travel, and in general more control over per-frame conditioning
+- Prompt travel, and in general more control over per-frame conditioning (working on it now)
+- Motion LoRA support (working on it now)
 - Alternate context schedulers and context types

 # Core Nodes: